Memo54/phase-0-tracks/html/forms/input_elements.md

-Form: Defines an HTML form for user input
+Form: Creates an HTML form for input
 Fieldset: Groups related elements in a form
-Label: Defines a label for an input element
+Label: Creates a label for an input element
-Input: Defines an input control
+Input: Creates an input control
-Select: Defines a drop-down list
+Select: Creates a drop-down list
-Option: Defines an option in a drop-down list
+Option: Creates an option in a drop-down list
-Button: Defines a clickable button
+Button: Creates a clickable button